tonofshell/evaluating-recidivism-models/README.md

-# Evaluating Recidivism Models
+# Assessing Equity in Pretrial Flight Risk Models
-An evaluation of equity in models used to predict recidivism
+An evaluation of equity in models used to predict the risk of a defendant failing to appear for their trial

 ## External Resources
 - [Urban Labs R Scripts](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VWDGHT)